pahar0/cli-gpt-chat/README.md

 ## Troubleshooting

--   If you installed the script in a virtual environment (venv), but the alias doesn't seem to work correctly, it might be due to the shell not having access to the virtual environment's libraries.
-To solve this, you can modify the alias to activate the virtual environment before running the script:
-    ```bash
-    alias gpt='source ~/path/to/venv/bin/activate && python ~/path/to/repo/chat.py'
-    ```
 -   You may encounter a warning about protected namespaces due to the pydantic dependency.
 This warning can safely be ignored.
 Alternatively, you can eliminate the warning by downgrading the pydantic version using the following command:
     ```bash
     pip install pydantic==1.10.13